SuleBenme/coding-task-sports-team/README.md

-# Getting Started with Create React App
+# Coding task

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project description

+This project is built with React and Typescript, where I solve a coding task.

 ## Available Scripts